Personalized and Resilient Distributed Learning Through Opinion Dynamics: Numerical Experiments

-where a misclassification occurs if the output label $\hat{\lab{}{}}$ does not coincide with the true label $\lab{}{}$ associated with the features $\feat{}{}$.

 We train with the setup in \cref{ex:bin-class} and $\gamma = 0.01$.
-We choose a scalar matrix $\Lambda=\lambda I$, which makes the results more intepretable based on the single scalar parameter $\lambda$.
-The results are reported in \cref{fig:fj-dgd,fig:fj-dgd-loc-test-min}, where the label ``Local GD'' refers to each agent independently training on its own dataset without any collaboration.
-Note that this is the trivial instantiation of~\eqref{eq:fj-dgd} and~\eqref{eq:fj-dgd-2} with $\lambda=1$, whereas~\eqref{eq:dgd} corresponds to setting $\lambda=0$.
+We choose $\Lambda=\lambda I$ to more easily interpret the experiment through the scalar parameter $\lambda\in[0,1]$.
+The results are reported in \cref{fig:fj-dgd,fig:fj-dgd-loc-test-min}, where the label ``Local GD'' refers to each agent independently training on its own dataset without any collaboration. \blue{Note that Local GD is the instantiation of~\eqref{eq:fj-dgd} and~\eqref{eq:fj-dgd-2} with $\lambda=1$, whereas~\eqref{eq:dgd} corresponds to setting $\lambda=0$.}

 The test accuracy is very similar to the one obtained from training data, suggesting that the learned models generalize well.
 Compared to~\eqref{eq:dgd}, both FJ-inspired modifications exhibit superior personalization performance.
-In particular, \cref{fig:fj-djd-loc-train,fig:fj-djd-loc-test} reveal a graceful improvement in personalization, along with a controlled degradation of global accuracy in \cref{fig:fj-djd-glob-train,fig:fj-djd-glob-test}, by suitably tuning the parameter $\lambda$.
-As the latter increases, the agents turn more ``stubborn'' and consistently improve accuracy on the local data both in training and test.
-Notably, both~\eqref{eq:fj-dgd} and~\eqref{eq:fj-dgd-2} with $\lambda=0.75$ slightly outperform ``Local GD'' on the local test accuracy (mean accuracy $0.93$ vs. $0.926$), suggesting that collaboration with other agents is helpful even for personalization purposes, possibly because agents with similar distributions benefit from each other.
+In particular, \cref{fig:fj-djd-loc-train,fig:fj-djd-loc-test} reveal a graceful improvement in personalization, along with a controlled degradation of global accuracy in \cref{fig:fj-djd-glob-train,fig:fj-djd-glob-test}, by suitably tuning the parameter $\lambda$. \blue{As this increases, the agents turn more ``stubborn'' and consistently bias the local models towards their respective local optimizers, improving local accuracy.} Notably, both~\eqref{eq:fj-dgd} and~\eqref{eq:fj-dgd-2} with $\lambda=0.75$ slightly outperform ``Local GD'' on the local test accuracy (mean accuracy $0.93$ vs. $0.926$), suggesting that collaboration with other agents is helpful even for personalization purposes, possibly because agents with similar distributions benefit from each other.
 On the other hand, the global accuracy is much higher for~\eqref{eq:fj-dgd}--\eqref{eq:fj-dgd-2} than ``Local GD'' which highlights the need for (partial) collaboration for generalizing to other agents' distributions.

 \autoref{fig:fj-dgd-loc-test-min} spotlights the lowest local accuracy across all agents with the four compared strategies on the test sets.
 Note that~\eqref{eq:dgd} and ``Local GD'' feature straight lines because they do not depend on $\lambda$.
 DGD performs the worst, as expected since it values the contribution of all agents equal.
 Less intuitive is the fairly poor performance of ``Local GD'' that is even worse than the least personalized FJ-based algorithm.
 This also hints at partial collaboration as useful to achieve consistent effective personalization for all agents.